 • Public Policy Major - PSCI 7126 is required.

-As a condition of funding, all students appointed as graduate assistants are required to enroll in a minimum of 9 credit hours per semester for their first five semesters or until they have passed comprehensive exams.
+As a condition of funding, all students appointed as graduate student assistants are required to enroll in a minimum of 9 credit hours per semester for their first five semesters or until they have passed comprehensive exams.

 Students wishing to pursue graduate work toward the degree should carefully read the Doctoral Degree Requirements section and review the courses listed in this catalog.
 Requirements for the political science graduate program are clarified in more detail on the department's PhD Requirements and Handbook webpage.